History of NFL draft in Timeline

 In 2023, the NFL draft was held in Kansas City.

-Up until the 2023 season only Seniors or graduates students could participate in the all-star games.
+Up until the 2023 season, only Seniors or graduates students could participate in the all-star games.

-2024: League eases rules to allow juniors to participate in all-star games
+2024: Juniors can participate in all-star games

 For the 2024 NFL draft the league eased its rules to allow juniors to participate in three college football postseason all-star games: the Senior Bowl, East–West Shrine Bowl and the HBCU Legacy Bowl, while all other all-star games will not be allowed to invite underclassmen.